Online Trauma Therapy in Chicago & Throughout Illinois

 How Do I Know If What I Experienced Counts as Trauma?

-It can also come from experiences that were ongoing, subtle, or never named as “trauma” at the time.
+It can also come from experiences that were ongoing, subtle, or never acknowledged at the time.

 Trauma may include:

-If it’s still affecting how you feel, relate, or move through the world, it matters.
+If it still affects how you feel, think, or relate to others today, it matters.

 What Are Common Signs of Trauma or PTSD?

-• Feeling stuck, ashamed, or powerless — even when life looks “fine”
+• feeling stuck, ashamed, or powerless even when life seems stable

 If you’ve been living in survival mode for a long time, it makes sense that you’re tired.